windelbouwman/ppci/docs/howto/webassembly.rst

 In this example we compiled C code with one compiler to wasm and took this wasm and compiled it to riscv code using ppci.

+Please see :ref:`WebAssembly<wasm>` for the python api for using webassembly.